Britain says 400,000 Somali children at risk of death

 Japan has also pledged about $600,000 worth of aid to the U.N. refugee agency to help famine victims at the Dadaab refugee camp in northern Kenya, home to 440,000 Somali refugees.

-The Organization of the Islamic Conference pledged $350 million at an emergency summit in Istanbul.
+The Organisation of the Islamic Conference pledged $350 million at an emergency summit in Istanbul.

 Mitchell's visit to Somalia, which is grappling to quash an Islamist rebellion that has hampered the delivery of food aid across swathes of its southern and central regions, was the first by a senior British minister since 1992.